-Darwinism fights back - the fitting (but well concealed) answer of the Brno abbot ever more complicated and tangled.
-In the last edition, Darwin even doubted the importance of natural selection for the process of evolution and admitted a number of other possibilities, including Lamarcks's concepts of strengthening the organs by their use and inheritance of these acquired traits from generation to generation.
+Darwin took the objections of his opponents very seriously.
+In later editions he gradually modified and supplemented the text of the Origin of the Species so that the originally simple theory became ever more complicated and tangled.
+In the last edition, Darwin even doubted the importance of natural selection for the process of evolution and admitted a number of other possibilities, including Lamarck's concepts of strengthening the organs by their use and inheritance of these acquired traits from generation to generation.